-On March 23, 2021, the Company entered into a Sales Agreement with Cowen and Company, LLC ("Cowen") which provides for the sale, in the Company's sole discretion, of shares of common stock having an aggregate offering price of up to \$350.0 million through or to Cowen, acting as sales agent or principal, which was amended on March 9, 2023 to decrease the maximum aggregate offering price to \$200.0 million for sales made on and after the date of the amendment (the "Cowen ATM").
+On March 23, 2021, the Company entered into a Sales Agreement with Cowen and Company, LLC ("Cowen") which provides for the sale, in the Company's sole discretion, of shares of common stock having an aggregate offering price of up to \$350.0 million through or to Cowen, acting as sales agent or principal, which was amended on March 9, 2023 to decrease the maximum aggregate offering price to \$200.0 million for sales made on and after the date of the amendment (the "Cowen")

+ATM").
 The Company agreed to pay Cowen a commission of up to 3.0% of the aggregate gross proceeds from each sale of shares, reimburse legal fees and disbursements and provide Cowen with customary indemnification and contribution rights.
-In August 2022, the Company sold approximately 6.6 million shares of common stock under the Cowen ATM at an average share price of \$3.46 per share, and received gross proceeds of approximately \$23.1 million before deducting offering costs of \$0.6 million.
-During the first quarter of 2023, the Company sold approximately 9.5 million shares of common stock under the Cowen ATM at an average share price of \$1.60 per share, and received gross proceeds of approximately \$15.2 million before deducting offering costs of \$0.4 million.
+In August 2022, the Company sold approximately 0.7 million shares of common stock under the Cowen ATM at an average share price of \$34.59 per share, and received gross proceeds of approximately \$23.1 million before deducting offering costs of \$0.6 million.
+During the six months ended June 30, 2023, the Company sold approximately 3.5 million shares of common stock under the Cowen ATM at an average share price of \$9.56 per share, and received gross proceeds of approximately \$33.5 million before deducting offering costs of \$0.8 million.
+From July 1, 2023 through the date of the filing of this Quarterly Report on Form 10-Q, the Company has sold approximately 2.1 million shares of common stock under the Cowen ATM at an average share price of \$6.16 per share, and received gross proceeds of approximately \$13.0 million before deducting offering costs of \$0.3 million.